observing/square/doc/square.json.md

         // [optional] license header that needs to be added on top of every
         // output file
-      , license: 'path to license file for each'
+      , license: 'path to license file for each bundled file'

+        // [optional] extra variables that you want to have available for every
+        // function that makes use of the template tag helper function , vars: {}
     }

     ..